Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

 We then go back in our shellcode, it loads a first key, xor it with 0x55 and save it.
 Next, there is a tricky thing in our case because it will search for data in the first shellcode.
 We skip this step for now.
-Then, a second key is loaded, and xor it with 0x68.
+Then, a second key is loaded, and its is xored with 0x68.
-The second key will be add to the content of the file that we get before.
+The second key will be added to the content of the file that we got before.
-The final step of this shellcode is to xor our first key to the content that we modified before.
+The final step of this shellcode is to xor our first key with the content that we modified before.

 So we get this :